yoyoduan/yoyoduan.github.io/_posts/2025-06-19-learning-kubernetes-by-building-a-personal-blog-site-part1.md

 bundle exec jekyll serve
 ```

-After a few seconds, you’ll see your blog running at [http://127.0.0.1:4000](http://127.0.0.1:4000):
+After a few seconds, you’ll see your blog running at [http://127.0.0.1:4000](http://127.0.0.1:4000).
+Currently, no blogs show up as no posts in the repository.

 ![screenshot-local-blog-site](screenshot-local-blog-site.png)

----

 ### Add Your First Blog Post
 Want to write your first post?
-Just create a new `.md` file (a Markdown file) under the `_posts/` directory.
+Just create a new Markdown file following the naming convention `YEAR-MONTH-DAY-title.md` under the `_posts/` directory, for example, `2025-06-17-my-first-blog.md`.
 Here’s a simple example:

 ```markdown
 ---